osrsbox/osrsbox-db/item_db_tools/README.md

 ## ItemBonuses.py

-- Purpose: Handle construction of equipment bonuses for a single OSRS item
+- Purpose: Class to handle construction of equipment bonuses for a single OSRS item
 - Each item bonuses are only build for equipable items
+- All data is sourced from OSRS Wiki files

+## ItemEquipment.py

+- Purpose: Class to handle construction of equipment metadata for a single OSRS item
+- Each item equipment are only build for equipable items
 - All data is sourced from OSRS Wiki files